AlaaZorkane/dragonslayer-nats-geyser/README.md

 ## Contributing

-Contributions are welcome\!
+Contributions are welcome!
 Please refer to `CONTRIBUTING.md` for guidelines on how to contribute to this project, including reporting issues, submitting pull requests, and coding standards.

 ## License

-This project will be licensed under the MIT license.
+Check the `LICENSE` and `LICENSING.md` files.